Juniper/junos-terraform/README.md

 ```

 The binary file `terraform-provider-junos-vsrx` is actually our fresh new and shiny Terraform Provider.
 If you got this far, congratulations.
 You just created a Terraform provider for Junos.

+# Junos-Terraform Developer Guide (Begin)

+* ### This section is aimed at users who are a little more comfortable with the way junos-terraform works and want to develop, test, configure Juniper devices with a pre-existing configuration.

+**The only requirement for this section is to upload a configuration in `xml` format to the `/junos-terraform/user_config_files` folder.**

+* When adding this `xml` file to the folder, remove any starting and ending `<configuration>` and `<cli>` tags.

+  * For reference, see `test.xml` in the `/Samples/user_config_files` folder which contains configuration for `vqfx` spine for Junos version `23.1`

+* After configuration is uploaded, the rest is taken care of (provider build and test file templates created)

+### **Prior to start (for testing)**
+* IF you want to test the output of the configuration from the `terraform test` files, set the ENV variable `MOCK_FILE` to the path of an empty `xml` file you create where the system can display the expected config defined in the .tf files.
+   * example: create a `jtaf_output.xml` file in the `/junos-terraform` directory and run `export MOCK_FILE=/path_to_junos-terraform/jtaf_output.xml`)

+* **Warning:** `MOCK_FILE` should be `unset` unless wanting to enter Mock mode, otherwise system will look for path setup. `Mock Mode allows developers to test terraform commands and commits to a local file prior to device communication.` If `MOCK_FILE` is set, terraform commands will output to the file declared by the variable and not the device declared in the `main.tf` file.

+## Run Shell Script: `generateFiles.sh`

+**Prior to this step, ensure python and go is installed.**

+This file can be compiled by running `chmod +x generateFiles.sh` from the home directory followed by
+`./generateFiles.sh` to run the script.

+`Select "Provide a configuration" option: [2] out of the options if wanting to create a resource provider based on an existing configuration`

+Below describes what the script does:

+### 1. Generates a `config.toml` File

+* Creates a config file in the home directory.
+Don't worry about the xPath or fileType keys.
+They'll be explained shortly.
+* You can find this file `config.toml` in the home directory `/junos-terraform`

+### 2. Copies YANG Files

+* This part of the script calls for the cloning of the Juniper `yang` directory in order to copy necessary yang files for the given `device` and `version`. **This will only happen if the folder `yang_files` does not exist already.**

+### 3. Generates the YIN and XPath Files based on YANG files

+* This part of the script enables the call to create YIN and Xpath files.
+For more details, look at the demo for this section.

+### 4. Creates an XPath Input XML File

+* This part of the script uses a go file called `createXpathInputs.go` to parse the configuration loaded by the user and creates an `xpath_inputs.xml` file.
+This file contains a skeleton of all the configured xpaths contained in the pre-loaded configuration.
+These xpaths will be used to generate the provider resources.

+### 5. Builds the Provider Resources

+* We need JTAF to create some `.go` code from the YANG models and XML data we provided which is written to the `/terraform_provider` directory.

+### 6. Build the Provider

+* Similar to the demo, the script run the creation of the binary file `terraform-provider-junos-[device-name]` which is actually our fresh new and shiny Terraform Provider.
+If you got this far, congratulations.
+You just created a Terraform provider for Junos.

+### 7. Using the resouce

+* For the next section, refer to the `/TFtemaplates` directory created by the script providing a basic `.tf` template for the `main` and `test` files

 # Using the new Provider